Michaelda-Nti/ELKStackProject/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it will ensure our automated configurations will do exactly the same thing every time they run, eliminating as much variability between configurations as possible.

-The playbook implements the following tasks:
+The playbook, [ansible yaml file.txt](https://github.com/Michaelda-Nti/ELKStackProject/files/7555700/ansible.yaml.file.txt) implements the following tasks:
 1. Install docker.io
 2. Install pip3
 3. Install docker python module